danfuzz/samizdat/doc/samizdat-0/library-list.md

 #### `listDelNth list n <> list`

-Returns a list just like the given one, except that the `n`th (zero-based) element is deleted, if `n` is a valid integer index into the given list.
-If `n` is not a valid index (not an integer, or with a value out of range), then this returns the original list as the result.
+Returns a list just like the given one, except that the `n`th (zero-based) element is deleted, if `n` is a valid int index into the given list.
+If `n` is not a valid index (not an int, or with a value out of range), then this returns the original list as the result.